octo-technology/tezos-academy/src/Chapters/ChapterMath/course.md

 - _nat_ are natural numbers (integral numbers greater than or equal to zero).
 They are follwed by the suffix _n_ such as 3n, 12n and 0n for the natural zero.

 - _tez_ are units of measure of Tezos tokens.
-They can be decinmals and are followed by _tez_ or _tz_ such as 3tz or 12.4tez.
+They can be decimals and are followed by _tez_ or _tz_ such as 3tz or 12.4tez.
 You can also type units of millionth of tez, using the suffix _mutez_ after a natural literal, such as 10000mutez or 0mutez.

 ⚠️ Notice there are no floating point types in LIGO as they are not determinist in hardware modules.